cbochs/grapple.nvim/README.md

 Grapple is a plugin that aims to provide immediate navigation to important files (and its last known cursor location) by means of persistent [file tags](#file-tags) within a [project scope](#tag-scopes).
 Tagged files can be bound to a [keymap](#suggested-keymaps) or selected from within an editable [popup menu](#popup-menu).

-To get started, [install](#installation) the plugin using your preferred package manager, setup the plugin, and give it a go!
+To get started, [install](#installation) the plugin using your preferred package manager and give it a go!
 Default settings for the plugin can be found in the [settings](#default-settings) section below.
 The API provided by Grapple can be found in the [usage](#usage) section below.

 ## Features